andrewmcodes/andrewm.codes/src/_posts/stop-hoarding-notes.md

 ---
-series: null
-featured: true
 title: Stop Hoarding Notes
 description: My ideas on why you should become just as comfortable deleting notes as you do code
 tags:
   - obsidian
   - ideas
   - notes
-categories: blog
-date: "2022-02-12T23:16:36.604Z"
+date: 2022-02-12 23:16:36.604000000 Z
-last_modified_at: "2022-02-12T23:27:23.185Z"
+categories:
+  - blog
+evergreen: true
 ---

 Every time you encounter an old note, or any note, it is a good time ask yourself: